Melting glacier in China draws tourists, climate worries

-Yanjun hiked away and onto a barren landscape that was once buried beneath the glacier.
-Now there is exposed rock littered with oxygen tanks discarded by tourists visiting the 15,000-foot-high blanket of ice.
+Yanjun hiked away and onto a barren landscape.
+It was once buried beneath the glacier.
+Now there is exposed rock littered with oxygen tanks.
+They were discarded by tourists visiting the 15,000-foot-high blanket of ice.
 It is in southern China.

 Millions of people each year are drawn to Baishui's frosty beauty.
-It is on the southeastern edge of the Third Pole, a region in Central Asia.
+It is on the southeastern edge of the Third Pole.
+That's a region in Central Asia.
 It has the world's third-largest store of ice after Antarctica and Greenland.
 It's roughly the size of Texas and New Mexico combined.

 Third Pole glaciers are vital to billions of people from Vietnam to Afghanistan.
 Asia's 10 largest rivers are fed by seasonal melting.
-These include the Yangtze, Yellow, Mekong, and Ganges.
+These rivers include the Yangtze, Yellow and Mekong.
+It also includes the Ganges.

-"You're talking about one of the world's largest freshwater sources," said Ashley Johnson, energy program manager at the National Bureau of Asian Research.
+"You're talking about one of the world's largest freshwater sources," said Ashley Johnson.
+She is energy program manager at the National Bureau of Asian Research.
 It is an American think tank.

 "Depending on how it melts, a lot of the freshwater will be leaving the region for the ocean.
 It will have severe impacts on water and food security."

-Earth is today 1 degree Centigrade (1.8 Fahrenheit) hotter than pre-industrial levels because of climate change – enough to melt 28 to 44 percent of glaciers worldwide.
+Earth is today 1 degree Centigrade hotter than pre-industrial levels because of climate change.
+The change is enough to melt 28 to 44 percent of glaciers worldwide.
 That's according to a new report by the U.N.
 Intergovernmental Panel on Climate Change.
 Temperatures are expected to keep rising.

-The glacier has lost 60 percent of its mass and shrunk 250 meters (820 feet) since 1982, according to a 2018 report in the Journal of Geophysical Research.
+The glacier has lost 60 percent of its mass and shrunk 820 feet since 1982.
+That's according to a 2018 report in the Journal of Geophysical Research.

 Scientists found in 2015 that 82 percent of glaciers surveyed in China had retreated.
 They warned that the effects of glacier melting on water resources are gradually becoming "increasingly serious" for China.

-"China has always had a freshwater supply problem with 20 percent of the world's population but only 7 percent of its freshwater," said Jonna Nyman, an energy security lecturer at the University of Sheffield.
+"China has always had a freshwater supply problem.
+It has 20 percent of the world's population but only 7 percent of its freshwater," said Jonna Nyman.
+She is an energy security lecturer at the University of Sheffield.
 "That's heightened by the impact of climate change."

 For years, scientists have observed global warming change Jade Dragon Snow Mountain in the Chinese province of Yunnan.

-One research team has tracked Baishui's retreat of about 30 yards (27 meters) per year over the past decade.
-Flowers, such as snow lotus, have rooted in exposed earth, says Wang Shijin, a glaciologist and director of the Yulong Snow Mountain Glacial and Environmental Observation Research Station.
+One research team has tracked Baishui's retreat of about 30 yards per year over the past decade.
+Flowers have rooted in exposed earth, says glaciologist Wang Shijin.
+He is also director of the Yulong Snow Mountain Glacial and Environmental Observation Research Station.
 It is part of a network run by the Chinese Academy of Sciences.

 After breakfast, the team heads off by van for the day's mission.
 A cable car carries them up to a majestic view of the Jade Dragon Snow Mountain.

-The team shuffles past a line of tourists – many in red ponchos, most sucking oxygen canisters, a few vomiting from altitude sickness – before descending to replace a broken meteorological station.
+The team shuffles past a line of tourists before descending to replace a broken meteorological station.

-The team operates remote sensors that collect data on temperature, wind speed, rainfall, and humidity.
+The team operates remote sensors that collect data.
+These collect data on temperature, and wind speed.
+It also collects data on rainfall and humidity.
 Other sensors measure water flow in streams fed by melted ice.
-Cold, downpours, rock slides, gales and glacier movement break the equipment.
+Many things can break the equipment.
+These factors include the cold, downpours and, rock slides.
+It also includes gales and glacier movement.